Pharmaceutical industry in Bangladesh

-The pharmaceutical industry in Bangladesh is one of the most developed technology sectors within the country.
+The pharmaceutical industry in Bangladesh is one of the most developed industrial sectors within the country.
 Manufacturers produce insulin, hormones, and cancer drugs.
-This sector provides 97% of the total medicinal requirement of the local market.
+This sector provides 98% of the total domestic demand for medicine requirement in the country.
+This makes Bangladesh almost self sufficient in the pharmaceutical sector.
 The industry also exports medicines to global markets, including Europe.
 Pharmaceutical companies are expanding their business with the aim to expand the export market.
+In the period between July and February in the fiscal year 2024 to 2025, pharmaceutical export was $134.15 million, a 13% increase compared to the same period last year.

 There are 5 types of medicine manufacturing companies in Bangladesh.

 Products

 The Industry exports active pharmaceutical ingredients (APIs) and a wide range of pharmaceutical products, covering all major therapeutic classes and dosage forms, to 79 countries.
 Along with regular forms like tablets, capsules and syrups, Bangladesh also exports specialized products like HFA inhalers, CFC inhalers, suppositories, nasal sprays, injectables, IV infusions, etc. These products have been well accepted by medical practitioners, chemists, patients and the regulatory bodies of all of their importing nations.
 The packaging and the presentation of the products of Bangladesh are comparable to any international standard.